Music education philosophy, ideas, and teaching strategies

 How can we teach elementary general music in a way that centers music as an aural artform, and focuses on hearing and understanding?

-With a sound before sight approach, we begin learning music through participatory interactions (listening, singing, speaking, playing, moving) before we introduce visual notation and classroom vocabulary.
+With a sound before sight approach, we begin learning music through participatory interactions (listening, singing, speaking, playing, and moving) before we introduce visual notation and classroom vocabulary.

 When notation is introduced, students have already built the meaning of the notation through experiences.